-3 Easy Massage Add-ons to Try Today
+3 Easy Massage Add-Ons to Try Today

 Jeff St. Peters, LMT, Senior Product Development Manager, Universal Companies

-Much of sales is about perception.
+However, much of sales is about perception.
 It's not completely about selling, but about addressing concerns.
 How can we fulfill our clients' needs?
 We should actively listen when completing consultations if we want to exceed their expectations.
 Listening for key phrases will help you offer products or services that may pique your clients' interests and improve their well-being.

 1. Dry Skin